toleabivol/openai-to-z-challenge-ai-flow/README.md

-# {{crew_name}} Crew
+# WahrCo.de Crew - OpenAI to Z Challenge Flow

-Welcome to the {{crew_name}} Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the WahrCo.de Crew to Z Crew project, powered by [crewAI](https://crewai.com).
+A multi-agent AI system that also uses tools and direct llm calls to collaborate effectively on the task:
+**Archaeological remote sensing of the Amazon river bazin region.**

 ## Installation

-Ensure you have Python >=3.10 <3.13 installed on your system.
-This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, offering a seamless setup and execution experience.
+Ensure you have Python >=3.12 <3.13 installed on your system.

-First, if you haven't already, install uv:
+Install uv:

 ```bash
 pip install uv